-I’m constantly reminding myself of the ever so popular quote, “Rome wasn’t built in a day” when I’m on the trajectory of barrelling through my writing or my to-do list.
+I’m constantly reminding myself of the ever-so-popular quote, “Rome wasn’t built in a day” when I’m on the trajectory of barrelling through my writing or my to-do list.

 On one hand, I’m proud I have such discipline & tenacity for what I do.
 But sometimes (a lot of times) I’m telling myself to chill out.

 I’m always wondering how often do other bloggers post?
 Am I posting too often?
 Am I not posting enough?

-I tend to run on the lines of being a perfectionist, so I’d much rather share less content that is higher quality than rushing to write something just to have something to post.
+I tend to run along the lines of being a perfectionist, so I’d much rather share less content that is of higher quality than rush to write something just to have something to post.